raphhbw/ExeklipFuncs/README.md

 These functions have been built using the [ExeterSpaceKLIP](https://github.com/raphhbw/ExeterSpaceKLIP) package.
 For NIRCam reductions use the `develop` branch and for MIRI use the `miri_improvements` branch of SpaceKLIP.

 ### Run code
 To run the code make sure you are using the correct branch of SpaceKLIP for the desired type of subtraction.
-Run `python multi_sklip.py --help` to check the different options available when running the code.
+Run `python multi_sklip.py --help` to check the different options available when running the code. **Main requirement is having SpaceKLIP installed.**
 ```
 python multi_sklip.py --p params/params.json
 ```